 I make both small intimate and tactile pieces which fit snugly into your hand, as well as larger statement items.
 All my work is made using a combination of hand making processes.
 I start with a pinched base and build from there adding flattened coils as the pots grow in sections.
-I generally use a white smooth stoneware clay although I have recently been developing work using a grogged stoneware clay.
+I generally use a white smooth stoneware clay although I have recently been exploring using a grogged stoneware clay.
 The pots are beaten and carved to shape, just as the tides carves and beats the stones and shells.

 When nearly dry, if a smooth burnished surfact is required, a thin slip is applied containing oxides and stains to give a soft depth of colour which is intergral to the pot, and also helps to provide a smooth surface.
 I often decorate and add marks by carving and incising using various tools and found objects such as shells and seaweed.
 I then burnish my work with one of my favourite pebbles to create a soft sheen, after which they are ‘bisque’ fired to 980C.

 After their initial ‘bisque’ kiln firing the pots receive a secondary smoke firing in sawdust for 1 to 2 days.
 The aim is to keep the fire smouldering and as it attempts to stay alive it seeks out the oxygen in the oxides of the clay and a reduction process takes place as it leaves behind a carbon deposit.
 I use various masks to control the process and sometimes also wrap my work in collected seaweed and other salt marsh plants that leave their delicate trace colours and imprints in the smoking like fossils in stone.

 The smoke firing is the most exciting and unpredictable part of the process.
 The type and position of the fuel used, the intensity of the heat and flames obtained in the fire, the masking and the way the pots are positioned relative to each other, all help to determine the eventual markings.